COVID-19 outbreak: Changes to registering a death

 To register a death in Barnet you must book an appointment with Barnet Register Office at Hendon Town Hall.

-If you can't do this, you can register the death at your nearest office.
+If you can't book an appointment, you can register the death at your nearest office.
 This is called a death declaration.

 The documents will be sent to the office in the area where the person died before they are sent to you.